Trogan2000/Stream-Helper/README.md

 ### What do I need?
 - ADHD Stream Helper.sd
-- Images (it works without this but ui doesnt like it)
+- Images - Used to show what platform the game is on (it works without this but ui doesnt like it)

 ### What does this do?
 Select or input a game, then click the magnifying glass icon to use AI to generate: